awsdocs/aws-proton-user-guide/doc_source/ag-env-update.md

 If the AWS Proton environment is associated with an environment account connection, *don't* update or include the `protonServiceRoleArn` parameter to update or connect to an environment account connection\.

 You can only update to a new environment account connection if both of the following is true:
-+ It was created in the same environment account that the current environment account connection was created in\.
++ The environment account connection was created in the same environment account that the current environment account connection was created in\.
-+ It is associated with the current environment\.
++ >The environment account connection is associated with the current environment\.

 If the environment *isn’t* associated with an environment account connection, *don’t* update or include the `environmentAccountConnectionId` parameter\.